basil-dsouza/parish-registry/README.md

 + There is no dedicated tech team to support this software, so any operational processess should be automated
 + Steps to perform disaster recovery should be minimal and well documented
 ## Detailed Requirements
+1. Access Control
+  1. Any changes to main data store should be via authenticated and authorized users
+  1. Mechanism to grant and revoke access to users
+1. Backup - Regular Backup of all entered data (periodic or based on data entry)
+1. Primary Demographics data (Registration Data)
+  1. Migration of existing data from Excel
+  1. Optional - Automated entry of existing filled paper forms
+  1. Data Entry Form for new entries
+    1. Suitable validation of data entered
+       + Format: Email, Date format, Telephone numbers, Post Code
+       + Relational:
+         + No contact details (phone/email) for under 18s (or under 16s?)
+         + Check against existing emails
+         + (Optional) Address validity
+    1. (Optional) Match to existing data?
+1. Sacrements
+  1. Data Entry - See specific sacrements for the fields required
+  1. Data Linkage - Based on sacrement, combine with general demographic data
+  1. Optional - Generate Certificates - Not yet sure if this is feasible
+  1. Sacrements - Baptism
+    1. Data Entry Fields:
+      + TODO - Capture from paper form
+  1. Sacrements - First Holy Communion
+    1. Data Entry Fields:
+      + TODO - Capture from paper form
+  1. Sacrements - Confirmation
+    1. Data Entry Fields:
+      + TODO - Capture from paper form
+  1. Sacrements - Marriage
+    1. Data Entry Fields:
+      + TODO - Capture from paper form
+  1. Deaths
+    1. Data Entry Fields:
+      + TODO - Capture from paper form
+1. Public Registration Form
+  1. Public users can register via a form on the main website
+  1. But data should go to a "proposed" list to be reviewed
 # Proposed Solution Architecture
   This section is still work in progress
 ## Technologies